priteshrnandgaonkar/priteshrnandgaonkar.github.io/_posts/2016-11-24-Details-of-CardsStack.md

 * `func layoutAttributesForElements(in rect: CGRect) -> [UICollectionViewLayoutAttributes]?` (called manytimes)
 * `func layoutAttributesForItem(at indexPath: IndexPath) -> UICollectionViewLayoutAttributes?`

 `prepare()` is meant to be utilised for preparing the layout process by performing calculation which can be used when the system calls the second function.
-So I calculated the the attributes of the cell in `prepare()` based on the state and the above discussed information.
+So I calculated the the attributes of the cell in `prepare()` based on the cards state and the above discussed information and stored it in `cachedAttributes` which is an array of `UICollectionViewLayoutAttributes`

-System calls `func layoutAttributesForElements(in rect: CGRect) -> [UICollectionViewLayoutAttributes]?` many times and passes the rect as a parameter ans expects the attributes of the cell overlapping the given the rect.
+System calls `func layoutAttributesForElements(in rect: CGRect) -> [UICollectionViewLayoutAttributes]?` many times and passes the rect as a parameter and expects the attributes of the cell overlapping the given the rect.

+Since we are clear with the understanding of the layout process, lets look at the frame calculation.

 ### Cards frame calculation

 The frame of the card is dependent on its index in the stack and obviously on its UI information.
-So lets write a function which takes this parameter and returns the frame of the card.
+So lets write a function which takes this parameters and returns the frame of the card.

 ``` swift
 func frameFor(index: Int, cardState: CardState, translation: Float) -> CGRect {